-MC545 Spirituality and Ministry of Worship (3 Credits)
+MC546 Spiritual Leadership and Ministry of Praise (3 Credits)

-A study of the spiritual/philosophical and theological foundations of worship music with emphasis on determining, evaluating, expressing, and applying the basic facts and principles involved in developing a comprehensive and consistent approach to worship music.
+A study of the spiritual/philosophical leadership and theological foundations of worship music with emphasis on determining, evaluating, expressing, and applying the basic facts and principals involved in developing a comprehensive and consistent approach to worship music. churches.